-Credits: 3.00 credits.
-This course will provide an understanding of mental health and associated issues including but not limited to depressed, disruptive, violent, angry, anxious, or suicidal clients.
+3.00 credits.
+This course will provide learners with an exploration of mental health and associated issues, including but not limited to depressed, disruptive, violent, angry, anxious or suicidal clients.
 Other areas covered include crisis intervention skills and techniques, application, and a systematic approach to dealing with people in crisis.

-Prerequisites & Notes: HS 2350 - Counseling Techniques and Skills or equivalent.
+Prerequisites & Notes: HS 2350 - Counseling Techniques and Skills and PSY 1050 - General Psychology;